 Katelyn Lucas has been involved with the museum since 2016.
 She is currently a Ph.D. student at Temple University studying Early American and Contemporary Native American literature.
 She received her M.A. in English with an interdisciplinary focus in Native American Studies from West Chester University.
 She also has additional work experience with collections management and museum education.

 Tavia Minnich has been with the museum for a number of years, and is now serving as our public relations department head.
 She has extensive experience in public relations work and community outreach.

 Edna White became President of the Museum of Indian Culture in 2012, bringing 25 years of experience as a financial project manager and event planner.
 She heads our community outreach and fundraising programs.
 Edna holds a B.A. in Law and Society from Penn State World Campus.

 Vicky Schenandoah has been the vice president of educational programming for the museum since 2014.
 She has been on the museum's Native American educational advisory board since 2003.
 For over 30 years, Vicky has provided education on cultural heritage preservation, dispelling stereotypes and misinformation about Native peoples.

 Lee Hallman has been the curator for the museum since 2006.
 He specializes in prehistoric Native American artifacts.
 For over 50 years, Lee has provided extensive archaeological services in Pennsylvania for the State Museum, Bureau of Historic Preservation, and U.S. Department

 of Agriculture, conducting over 112 Phase 1 archaeological surveys of possible important prehistoric sites.

-Katie Weber has worked at the Museum of Indian Culture since 2015.
+Katie Weber has been with the Museum of Indian Culture since 2015.
 She studied anthropology with a focus on North American Indigenous Peoples at Penn State University.